nikolaiborisik/front-end-roadmap/README.md

 - Externals resources used as documentation and exercise.
 - Each level ideally takes to achieve less than 20 hours on average
 - Each topic has exercises and tasks.
-- All resources, questions, and exercises are fully available for students, mentors, and leaders.
-No secret file for exam questions)

 ### Levels